Víctor Alba: Books

-Works Written by Victor Alba
+Articles

-“The Mexican Revolution and the Cartoon” is an article written by Victor Alba that discusses the influences cartoons made against political figures.
+"The Mexican Revolution and the Cartoon" is an article written by Victor Alba that discusses the influences cartoons made against political figures.
 In this essay, Alba expresses the media being used to provoke and attack an individual or an idea.
 Cartoons in Mexico were influenced by many countries, but it slowly developed into something different that came to be known as an original Mexican style.
 There are two ways cartoonists approach this media.
 The first approach Victor Alba mentions is symbolic cartoon.
 This media is aimed at those with less cultural or educational knowledge.
 More specifically, it is aimed at those who are incapable of understanding complex issues regarding political life.
 Portrait cartoons depict reality and demonstrates them to audiences with more interpretation.
 Alba describes the usage of these medias to fight against political leaders rather than social issues.
 After the Mexican Revolution, he acknowledges that political cartoons turned into social cartoons (cartoons revolving around social matters).
 Social cartoons were mostly created to criticize the community of middle class Mexicans who have suddenly become dominant.
 With the points discussed in Victor Alba's article, he conveys how modern cartoons have become more effective in contributing to the growth of the Mexican nation and rising self-awareness by publishing the issues on social life.

-“The Chinese in Latin America” is also a famous article written by Victor Alba that discusses the influence that China had on Latin America to lead them forward towards a Revolution.
+"The Chinese in Latin America" is also a famous article written by Victor Alba that discusses the influence that China had on Latin America to lead them forward towards a Revolution.
 Alba considers the effects of propaganda usage in China to promote their growth and success in the nation.
 In addition, they invited many influential guests to look at their empire, this includes journalists, representatives, artists, and more.
 Victor Alba points out that the goal China was trying to accomplish was to serve as an influence to change Latin America in order for them to create the same performance as China.
 In the article, Alba also describes the relationship between China and Cuba.
 As mentioned in Alba's work, China has helped Cuba in a significant way because both countries could relate to the problems they were facing against North America.
 In the end, Alba expresses that not only did China place a good reputation on Latin America, but they have also been able to strengthen the Hispanic nation.